-Oxy focuses on large, long-lived oil and gas assets with long-term growth potential.
-We invest only in opportunities that we believe will complement existing assets in our three core producing regions and will meet the company’s threshold for returns on invested capital.
+Occidental focuses on large, long-lived oil and gas assets with long-term growth potential.
+We invest only in opportunities that we believe will complement existing assets in our core producing areas and will meet the company’s threshold for returns on invested capital.

-Oxy operates in three geographic regions: the United States, the Middle East region and Latin America.
+Occidental operates in three core areas, primarily in the United States, but also in the Middle East region and Latin America.

-Our U.S. operations are concentrated in the Permian Basin of West Texas and southeast New Mexico; California; and our Midcontinent properties, primarily in the Piceance Basin in Colorado, the Hugoton Field in Kansas and Oklahoma, the Williston Basin in North Dakota, and South Texas.
-Collectively, these U.S. operations account for more than 60 percent of Oxy’s total worldwide oil and gas production and worldwide proved reserves.
+Our U.S. operations are concentrated in the Permian Basin of West Texas and southeast New Mexico; California; the Midcontinent region, primarily in the Piceance Basin in Colorado, the Williston Basin in North Dakota, and South Texas.
+Through 2013, Occidental's U.S. operations have accounted for more than 60 percent of Occidental's total worldwide oil and gas production and worldwide proved reserves.

-Oxy’s Middle East region operations in Bahrain, Iraq, Libya, Oman, Qatar and Yemen collectively provide more than one-third of the company’s total worldwide production and proved reserves.
-Latin America operations — primarily in Colombia — account for the balance of Oxy's production and proved reserves.
+Occidental's Middle East region operations in Bahrain, Iraq, Libya, Oman, Qatar and Yemen currently provide more than one-third of the company’s total worldwide production and proved reserves.
+Latin America operations — primarily in Colombia — account for the balance of Occidental's production and proved reserves.

 Regional highlights include:

-- Largest onshore producer of oil and liquids combined in the 48 contiguous United States, according to industry research firm Wood MacKenzie
+- Largest onshore producer of oil and liquids combined in the 48 contiguous United States

-- Largest natural gas producer and largest oil and gas producer in California on a gross-operated barrels of oil equivalent basis
+- Largest producer of natural gas and the largest oil and gas producer in California on a gross-operated barrels of oil equivalent basis

-- One of the largest oil producers in Oman and the second-largest oil producer offshore Qatar
+- Largest independent oil producer in Oman and the second-largest oil producer offshore Qatar

 - Participating in the transborder Dolphin Gas Project – one of the largest energy initiatives ever undertaken in the Middle East